 Administrators identified in this document may designate one or more individuals to act on their behalf.

-2.15 Final Code Authority

-Behaviors described in this code are illustrative rather than exhaustive.
-In the event there arises some ambiguity, inconsistency or need for clarification of these statements, such definition, interpretation or clarification will be determined at the discretion of the dean of student life, from whom any student, staff or faculty member may request written clarification.
+Conduct described in this code is illustrative rather than exhaustive.
+In the event there arises some ambiguity, inconsistency or need for clarification of these statements, such as definition, interpretation or clarification will be determined at the discretion of the dean of student life, from whom any student, staff or faculty member may request written clarification.
 Final authority for interpretation of this code lies with the vice president for student affairs.

-3. Behavior Conduct Expectations and Responsibilities

-The following sections outline forms of behavior that are inappropriate in a university community and have been organized into two groups: Respect for the NDSU Community and Respect for the Protection and Rights of Others.
-Inappropriate behaviors outlined here are not intended to be exhaustive.
-Instead, they are intended to assist students to avoid conflicts with university policies and other members of the university community.
-Students will find that following these policies will protect the rights and freedoms of everyone in the university community.

-4. Respect for the NDSU Community

-This section communicates the importance of conducting oneself in a manner that supports the educational mission of the university and does not adversely affect the rights and welfare of oneself and others.
-Respect for the NDSU community includes promoting an environment conducive to learning and nurturing a sense of shared community responsibility.
+III.
+Prohibited Conduct

-4.1 Violations of Law
+3.1 Violations of Law

-The university reserves the right to address any behaviors occurring on or off campus that may be construed as potential or alleged violations of local, state or federal laws.
+The university reserves the right to address any conduct occurring on or off campus that may be construed as potential or alleged violations of local, state or federal laws.

-4.2 Complicity in Prohibited Acts
+3.2 Complicity in Prohibited Acts

-There are two types of complicity.
-The first is knowingly, recklessly or willfully encouraging or assisting others to commit acts prohibited by this code.
-The second type is, when in the presence of a potential code violation, students fail to do one or more of the following:
+Complicity is association with and/or participation in an act prohibited by this code.
+To avoid being complicit to code violations, students are expected to do one or more of the following:

 a) Personally confront those involved and stop the violation, except in cases of violence;